DiceDB/docs/src/content/docs/commands/MGET.md

 ---
 title: MGET
-description: Documentation for the Redis command MGET
+description: Documentation for the DiceDB command MGET
 ---

-# DiceDB Command: MGET

-## Overview

 The `MGET` command in DiceDB is used to retrieve the values of multiple keys in a single call.
 This command is particularly useful for reducing the number of round trips between the client and the server when you need to fetch multiple values.